bill-richards/gsdc-toolbox/README.md

 # gsdc-toolbox
-This is a netCore Prism (WPF) solution which sereves as a host for your modules.
+This is a netCore WPF solution which serves as a host for your Prism modules.

 The solution is a demonstration of how to put a composite application together using the Prism framework